Health and Travel Alerts Learn More Left arrow

 For a purely natural beach experience in Aruba, look no further than the secluded and striking Boca Prins Beach, named after an old plantation in the area.
 Located on the northeast coast within Arikok National Park, this cove offers spectacular scenery.
 Climb down the wooden stairs to explore this unspoiled cove.

 Although swimming is prohibited due to its rough seas, the gorgeous landscape is perfect for exploring on foot and taking incredible photographs.
 Sand dunes, azure water, driftwood, and a rocky shore create a cinematic backdrop.
-Watch as resident crabs scurry across the sand, then enjoy local fare and a refreshing drink at the nearby restaurant and fully relax in this secluded paradise.
+Watch as resident crabs scurry across the sand, and fully relax in this secluded paradise.

 Rodgers Beach, one of the best beaches in Aruba